daniel-farlow/react-from-the-beginning/README.md

 export default FormPractice;
 ```

 What we have above is a `value` property that's attached to every `input` box (input text) that's kind of already managing state for us.
 When we submit the form, we can see that the DOM has already updated the `<input type="text" placeholder="Enter a name" />` element's `value` property to reflect what the value was when we submitted the form.
-[The docs](https://reactjs.org/docs/forms.html) on forms even note this behavior: "HTML form elements work a little bit differently from other DOM elements in React, because form elements naturally keep some internal state."
+[The docs](https://reactjs.org/docs/forms.html) on forms even note this kind of behavior: "HTML form elements work a little bit differently from other DOM elements in React, because form elements naturally keep some internal state."
 They then give an example of a form in plain HTML that accepts a single name:

 ``` HTML
 <form>